nsbgn/handalf/README.md

 -   **Graceful degradation.** You can keep a somewhat consistent layout even when you're stuck on a laptop keyboard.
 Only the backslash key
     <kbd>\\</kbd> is used slightly differently.
--   **Easy to learn & remember.** The letter keys won't change, and all other symbols are accessible with *only* the <kbd>AltGr</kbd> modifier.
+-   **Easy to learn & remember.** The alpha keys won't change from whatever layout you already use, and all other symbols are accessible with *only* the <kbd>AltGr</kbd> modifier.
 There is a *single* additional layer beyond that, for navigation and function keys.
 There's no need to learn it all at once; I've found the symbols under <kbd>AltGr</kbd> to be the most ergonomically significant.
 -   **No homerow mods.** While typing at speed, keypresses will often overlap, which means that any attempt at overloading alpha keys must resort to timeouts.
 This introduces [visual delay][pftwp] and can